Luizcs2/Feast-Friends/README.md

 # 🍽️ Feast Friends API - Partner Onboarding Guide

-Welcome to the Feast Friends API development team!
+Welcome to the Feast Friends APP development team!
 This guide will get you up and running quickly.

 ## 👥 Team & Roles